atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 **Synopsis:**

-The `lookup` verb should be used to lookup the value shared by another atSign user.
+The `lookup` verb should be used to look up the value shared by another atSign user.

 **Syntax:**